tristanseifert/cubeland/README.md

 ## Resources
 All images (as well as other resources) are stored in resource libraries.
 These can be generated with the `build_rsrc` tool.
 To generate the default resources library, run `cd tools && ./build_rsrc.py ../rsrc/textures ../build/default.rsrc`

+## License
+Cubeland is released under a 2-clause BSD license.
+See `LICENSE.md` for more.

+## More Info
+I wrote [a blog post](https://blraaz.me/graphics/2021/04/13/introducing-cubeland.html) about the project.
+There might be more coming in the future.
+Who knows?